nextcloud/documentation/admin_manual/configuration/performance_tips.rst

    |    ``}``
    |
    | Note regarding the ``fastcgi_pass`` parameter:
    | Use whatever fits your configuration.
-In the example above, a ``upstream`` was defined in a global configuration file.
+In the example above, a ``upstream`` was defined in an Nginx global configuration file.
    | This then can look like:
    |
    |  ``upstream php-handler {``